First Sandy, and now a Nor'easter.

 Towns near Interstate 495 could actually see an inch of snow accumulate.

-The Nor'easter is expected to hit the Northeast from Cape Cod down to New York City, which was hit hard last week.
+The Nor'easter is expected to hit the Northeast from Cape Cod down to New York City, which was hit hard by Hurricane Sandy last week.
 This incoming storm's winds are expecting to be even more damaging as many trees, limbs and structures have already been weakened by last week's superstorm.

 Forecasters at The Weather Channel are also predicting coastal flooding with the Nor'easter in some areas.
 Unlike during Hurricane Sandy, the flooding will not coincide with astronomical high tides.